- All applicants must apply and be granted admission to Union University.

 A student may complete all criteria for admission but that does not guarantee acceptance into the program.
 Prospective candidates must submit the formal application to the Program Director of athletic training education by April 1 of each year to be considered for fall enrollment.
 All applicants will be ranked in accordance with their performance in the following categories: (1) academic potential, (2) success in pre-requisite coursework, (3) standardized scores (ACT, PSAT or equivalent), (4) recommendation/references, and (5) a formal interview with the ATEP Selection Committee.
 During the interview, each member of the ATEP Selection Committee will complete a scoring scale.
 Candidates will be evaluated on intellectual, social and technical skills relative to the athletic training profession.
 All components of the application process are individually weighted and scored.
 Individual scores are incorporated into a cumulative score that determines the candidate's rank.

-Enrollment in the ATEP is limited to a program capacity of thirty-six (36).
+Enrollment in the Athletic Training Education Program is limited to a program capacity of 42.
 Final admission into the program rests with the decision of the ATEP Selection Committee.
 All student candidates will receive the admission decision in writing by May 1.
 Student candidates who were denied admission into the ATEP will have the opportunity to reapply for admission for future enrollment.

-- All ATEP students must complete a physical examination from a licensed medical practitioner and submit a complete health history and record of immunizations.
+- All athletic training students must complete a physical examination from a licensed medical practitioner and submit a complete health history and record of immunizations.

-- All ATEP students must sign agreements in reference to the technical standards of the program, acknowledgment of the Union University Athletic Training Student Handbook, and the Hepatitis B Vaccination Election Form.
+- All athletic training students must sign agreements in reference to the technical standards of the program, acknowledgment of the Union University Athletic Training Student Handbook, and the Hepatitis B Vaccination Election Form.

-- All ATEP students will be required to maintain CPR certification(Professional Rescuer or equivalent) for the duration of the program.
+- All athletic training students will be required to maintain CPR certification(Professional Rescuer or equivalent) for the duration of the program.

 - All athletic training students must submit to a criminal background check and drug screening.